dongkwan-kim/propy/README.md

 # propy
-Simulator of Information Propagation in a Social Network
+Python Simulator of Information Propagation in a Social Network